Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Business credit cards are designed to suit the financial needs of different types of companies, ranging from small start-ups to major corporations.
-These cards allow you to keep your business and personal expenses separate.
+Corporate credit cards are designed to suit the financial needs of different types of companies, ranging from small start-ups to major corporations.
+These cards let you keep your business and personal expenses separate.
 Plus, there are a number of other features which separate them from personal credit cards.
 Let’s take a closer look.

 You can use a business credit card to free up cash-flow by using a line of credit to pay for business expenses.
 They also usually come with perks including rewards programs, additional cardholders and expense reporting systems.
 Unlike a personal card, the company is liable for the debt, not the individual.